 A touching film starring Samantha Morton and Djimon Hounsou, among others.
 Documents the adventures, struggles, and triumphs of a family of Irish immigrants living in a rough neighborhood in New York City.

 Yet another great product of Roddy Doyle's writing.
-Quirky, charming film about a teacher who meets and subsequently falls for a woman in a pub who turns out to be a burglar.
+A quirky, charming film about a teacher who meets and subsequently falls for a woman in a pub who turns out to be a burglar.

-What do you think it the best Irish movie of all time?
+What do you think is the best Irish movie of all time?
 Let us know in the comments section, below.

 * Originally published in 2013.